pyca/cryptography/docs/hazmat/backends/common-crypto.rst

 .. data:: cryptography.hazmat.backends.commoncrypto.backend

-    This is the exposed API for the OpenSSL backend.
+    This is the exposed API for the CommonCrypto backend.
 It has one public attribute.

         .. attribute:: name